alexeygrigorev/data-science-interviews/theory.md

 **Possible approaches to solving the cold start problem? ‍⭐️🚀**

 * Content-based filtering incorporates features about items to calculate a similarity between them.
 In this way, we can recommend items that have a high similarity to items that a user liked already.
-In this way, we are not dependant on the ratings of other users for a given item anymore and solve the cold start problem for new items.
+In this way, we are not dependent on the ratings of other users for a given item anymore and solve the cold start problem for new items.
 * Demographic filtering incorporates user profiles to calculate a similarity between them and solves the cold start problem for new users.

 <br/>